1. Let Go of the Pressure to Become a “New You”

 3. Choose Goals That Support Your Nervous System

 Your emotional and physical wellbeing are connected.
 When your nervous system feels overwhelmed, pushing yourself harder rarely helps.
+Instead, consider goals that nourish your system:- Keeping a consistent sleep routine

 - Incorporating grounding practices